Selecting the ideal hosting solution is a vital decision for any website owner, with two popular alternatives being cloud hosting and VPS hosting.

 The difference between cloud and virtual private servers is that cloud hosting uses multiple physical servers with the ability to scale resources when needed.

-VPS hosting has one server with limited resources.
+VPS hosting has one dedicated server with limited resources.

-Cloud hosting and VPS hosting both use virtual servers with dedicated resources.
+Shared and dedicated hosting both use virtual servers with dedicated hosting resources.

 Generally, VPS hosting is better for medium-sized websites while cloud hosting is better for corporate websites.